Wounded Warrior Project Shares Guidance on Claims Assistance Services

 The PACT Act and Predatory Claims Practices

 In August 2022, the SFC Heath Robinson Honoring Our Promise to Address Comprehensive Toxics (PACT) Act was signed into law.
-This legislation expanded eligibility for veterans exposed to toxic substances, allowing more veterans to qualify for VA benefits.
+The passage of the PACT Act resulted in many more veterans exposed to toxic substances qualifying for VA benefits.

-Since the law was enacted, more than 1 million claims related to the PACT Act have been approved by VA, which had a record-breaking number of claims applications for fiscal year 2023.
-Naturally, the increase in claims created an increase in backlog.
-As more veterans are filing claims and waiting longer, some may be tempted to turn to questionable services promising faster results.
+Since the law was enacted, more than 1 million claims related to the PACT Act have been approved by VA, which has had a record-breaking number of claims applications.
+Naturally, the increase in claims created a backlog.
+As more veterans file claims and wait longer, some may be tempted to turn to questionable services that promise faster results, but that's not possible.

-VA has also set up a website and call center (833.388.7233) for veterans and their family members to report benefit scams and fraud.
+VA also has a website and call center (833.388.7233) for veterans and their family members to report benefit scams and fraud.

 Tips When Looking for Claims Assistance